huit/devops-vetting/interrogation.markdown

    * support for development, test, staging, and production environments
    * include marionette collective support for all nodes
    * scale this architecture to serve 50,000 hosts
+   * provide for service availability through redundancy, fault-tolerance, and disaster recovery.

 2. Whiteboard Question -- Diagram a hypothetical enterprise email system based on Postfix with the following criteria: